digitalservicebund/digitalcheck-dito/doc/adr/0023-use-compount-component-pattern-and-components-in-props.md

 - For child components that have a fixed position/depend on a specific place in the structure (infobox badge, icons)
 - For shorter / text only components (titles)
-- For fixed sets of sub components (enum with icons that can be displayed)
+- For fixed sets of subcomponents (enum with icons that can be displayed)

 ### Pattern applied to examples